 A believer in all forms of collaborative art, Ambur has performed with Broken Social Scene, The Arkells, Austra and The Sam Roberts Band.
 Ms. Braid received degrees from the Glenn Gould School of the Royal Conservatory of Music and The San Francisco Conservatory of Music.
 She has studied with Donna Sherman, Wendy Hillhouse, Marlena Malas, Timothy Noble, Wendy Nielsen, Sheri Greenawald and, most recently, Marina Krilovici in Athens.

-Her awards include the East Bay Opera Competition, San Francisco Conservatory Concerto Competition, the Palm Beach Opera Competition, the Louis Quilico Foundation and was nominated by The Canadian Opera Company for the Stella Maris Competition in 2013.
+Her awards include the East Bay Opera Competition, San Francisco Conservatory Competition, the Palm Beach Opera Competition, the Louis Quilico Foundation and was nominated by The Canadian Opera Company for the Stella Maris Competition in 2013.
 In 2012 she was a fellow of Ravinia’s Steans Music Institute and a Crear scholar in 2015.